 But that’s all surface stuff.

 Do people know that I can easily be moved to tears by a sunset?
 That I find immense pleasure in just watching trees dance around in the wind?
+That sometimes I laugh so hard that it’s hard to stop?
 That I almost physically feel sound?
 That I’m actually a bit whimsical?

 I think that to really know a person, you need to understand the synergistic sum of all the little moments that make up who they really are: the flotsam and jetsam of impressions, ideas, gestures, idiosyncrasies, preferences, and opinions that speak more completely of who they are than anything they’d ever say about themselves.
 This is why I find value in using Facebook, as all those pictures of food and puns and goofy photos add up to showing me a true “flavor” of the people who are my friends.
 Here’s more on that.

 And this leads up to why I keep this blog.
-I have been writing little notes and mini essays and storing them away for many years, and I’ve been gradually adding those writings to this blog.
+I have been writing little notes and mini essays and storing them away for more than 30 years, and I’ve been gradually adding those writings along with current-day musings to this blog.
 All of this stuff can augment what people already know about me and provide a more realistic impression of who I am.
 I think.
 I hope.
-And someday when I am gone, anyone who knew me in life can come here, read my thoughts, and — for a few moments — I’ll exist in their mind.
+And someday when I am gone, anyone who knew me in life can come here, read my thoughts, and — at least for a few moments — I’ll exist in their mind.

 Even though I am obsessed with writing and plan to publish as much as I can when I retire, I have no delusions or expectations that I will ever find fame.
 Sans fame and sans grandchildren, my writings will make up the only legacy I can expect.

 And this is why I blog.